CharlesKariuki-001/AcademicCode/README.md

 Short version: If my transcript says "I studied it," this repo screams "I *applied* it."

 ## What's Inside?
 (The Anvil Breakdown)
-I've grouped projects by curriculum categories—mirroring how my units flow from core smarts to bleeding-edge hacks.
+I've grouped projects by curriculum categories mirroring how my units flow from core smarts to bleeding-edge hacks.
 Each folder has:
 - Source code (clean, commented, runnable).
 - A mini-README with setup instructions, challenges faced, and "what I learned" bullets.
 - Screenshots/GIFs of it in action (because static code is boring).